Arthur Mathews (missionary): Missionary work in China

 The year before they returned, in 1949, the Chinese Civil War ended and the People's Republic of China came into power.
 The Chinese church had invited them to come, with the approval of the Communist government.
 In an article from February 1, 1951, entitled "China's Millions", Mathews wrote that "All the Mongols from the areas to the north and west of Kokonor were expansion routes for the Gospel."

-On their arrival, the Chinese Christian pastors were worried about the political situation, and informed the couple that they would not be allowed to evangelize during their stay in Hwangyuan.
+On their arrival, the Chinese Christian pastors were worried about the political situation, and informed the couple that they would not be allowed to evangelize during their stay in Huangyuan.
 As time went on, they were prohibited from visiting homes and preaching within the city, and were eventually confined to the missionary complex and barred from distributing medicine.

 In response, Arthur Mathews decided to start a Mongol Gospel Inn for traveling Mongolians.
 The building was rented, renovated with new floor boards, and decorated with Gospel posters in Tibetan, Mongolian, and Chinese.
 However, shortly before the opening, Chinese troops moved in and took over the building.
 Following Mathews' protests, a police officer arrived at the mission two days later to inform them that they were prohibited from conducting any further missionary activities.

 The China Inland Mission organization advised all their missionaries, numbering 601 adults and 284 children, to evacuate China, and the Mathews family duly applied for exit visas on January 3, 1951.
 However, these were denied, meaning that while hundreds of other missionaries were able to leave for the China Inland Mission's headquarters in Singapore, the Mathews and their daughter remained behind in the north with a small number of others, where they were the subject of poor treatment from the authorities.